 The surface quality, along with speed to print, makes this a great material for practical usage.
 The main issue comes with the fact that the price is not yet known.
 We hope to be able to add this material soon to our list of products available for clients.

 Each one of these materials has their own pros and cons.
 The quality and easiness to print for PCTPE is great, but it is clearly a stiffer product than the other three.
 This could end up being perfect for your project, but when soft and flexible is what you need, the other three materials would be your best option.

 All four materials can have a good surface quality after dialing in your settings, but NinjaFlex is definitely the most difficult to print.
 PCTPE, FlexSolid and Cheetah all seem to to have the ability to print support material without too damaging of results, with Cheetah leaving us with a lot to be excited about.

-We have always found that flexible filaments are some of the hardest unique materials to print fast in high quality.
+We have always found that flexible filaments are some of the hardest 3D printing materials to print fast in high quality.
 This is why we are very hopeful to offer Cheetah soon to our clients.

 Feel free to leave any of your comments below or ask us any questions at info@SD3D.com